1921–22 PCHA season: Teams

+Map of teams

 Regular season

 Lester Patrick twice subbed for goaltender Norman "Hec" Fowler when Fowler was sent off for fighting.
 His style of getting to his knees to make a save earned him the nickname of the Praying Colonel.

 Ernie "Moose" Johnson played the last game in his career on January 18.
 He scored the final goal in his career on January 13.

 Frank Foyston had the best one-game performance of the season, scoring five goals against Vancouver on January 11.
 Jack Adams though led the league in scoring with 25 goals in 24 games.